moa-digitalagency/MeeSpot/replit.md

-# MeetSpot - PWA Dating Platform
+# MatchSpot - PWA Dating Platform

 ## Overview
-MeetSpot is a Progressive Web Application (PWA) dating platform designed to facilitate real-life meetings at physical venues.
+MatchSpot is a Progressive Web Application (PWA) dating platform designed to facilitate real-life meetings at physical venues.
 Inspired by clean interfaces, its core purpose is to connect users for events rather than endless swiping.
 The platform supports multiple user roles: Admin for platform management, Establishment for venue owners to create events, and Users for members to join rooms and connect.
 It aims to offer a modern, mobile-first experience with a focus on privacy, security, and user-friendly interaction, ultimately fostering real-life connections.

 ## User Preferences
 - Focus on real-life meetings over endless swiping